 A group of blood tests called liver function tests can be used to diagnose liver disease.

-Other blood tests can be done to look for specific problems in the liver or genetic conditions.
+Other blood tests can look for specific problems in the liver or genetic conditions.

 The image tests.